-Data sources
+Data Sources

-Two sets of data were obtained from the 2012/2014 and 2017 Program for International Assessment of Adult Competencies (PIAAC) Public Use Files (PUF).
-PIAAC is an ongoing international assessment of basic skills including literacy, numeracy and digital problem-solving skills across 39 nations and is one of a few studies that allow researchers to examine systematically assessed basic skills at the population level.
-PIAAC also provides extensive background information such as socio-demographic and socioeconomic characteristics as well as learning behaviors (e.g., education participation, skill use).
+Two sets of data were obtained from the 2012/2014 and 2017 PIAAC public use files (PUF).
+PIAAC is an ongoing international assessment of basic skills including literacy, numeracy, and digital problem-solving skills across 39 nations and is one of the few studies that allow researchers to examine systematically assessed basic skills at the population level.
+PIAAC also provides extensive background information such as sociodemographic and socioeconomic characteristics as well as learning behaviors (e.g., education participation and skill use).
 On a relevant note, the second cycle of PIAAC is scheduled for 2023.
-Findings from this study with 2012-2017 data could be useful to evaluate the impact of the COVID-19 pandemic in 2020 when data become available.
+Findings from this study with 2012 to 2017 data could be useful to evaluate the impact of the COVID-19 pandemic in 2020 when data become available.

-We analyzed the data from the 2012/2014 and 2017 U.S. PIAAC data.
-Considering one of the common working-age definitions (age 25 to 65 years old), age 16-24 and 66-74 groups were excluded from the analysis.
+We analyzed the data from the 2012/2014 and 2017 US PIAAC data.
+Considering one of the common working-age definitions (age 25-65 years old), age 16-24 and 66-74 groups were excluded from the analysis.
 In view of the national statistics (National Center for Education Statistics, 2020a), the age 16-24 group was considered to be either still in secondary and postsecondary education, or in the transition to the workforce.
-Whereas there is no universal retirement age in the U.S., the characteristics of older workers and retirees, as well as their education participation patterns and learning intentions (e.g., non-job-related) are somewhat different (Hansen et al., 2020) from the typical working-age population, which was considered age 25-65 in this study.
-In the 2012/2014 data, the final sample size was 5,447 [all eligible respondents (n = 5,752) - cases missing values (n = 305 or 5.3%)].
-In the 2017 data, the final sample size was 2,510 [all eligible respondents (n = 2,655) - cases missing values (n = 145 or 5.5%)].
+Whereas there is no universal retirement age in the US, the characteristics of older workers and retirees, as well as their education participation patterns and learning intentions (e.g., nonjob-related) are somewhat different (Hansen et al., 2020) from the typical working-age population, which was considered to be of age 25-65 years in this study.
+In the 2012/2014 data, the final sample size was 5,447 (all eligible respondents [n=5,752]-cases missing values [n=305 or 5.3%]).
+In the 2017 data, the final sample size was 2,510 (all eligible respondents [n=2,655]-cases missing values [n = 145 or 5.5%]).
 Given the small percentage of missing values and no appreciable missing patterns, the final models excluded all cases with missing values.
 It should be noted that the models with digital problem-solving skills had lower final sample sizes (n = 4,503 and 2,103, in 2012/2014 and 2017, respectively) due to the missingness by design (i.e., the screening process for the basic computer use).